LansburyCH/relightable-nr/README.md

 ## Data Preparation
 #### Data Layout
-An example data is provided [here (coming soon)](https://).
+An example data is provided [here](https://drive.google.com/file/d/1jlQFeQnZy7jW87-_exv3LZ_cKlkZxVst/view?usp=sharing).
 After downloading, create a ```data/``` directory under this project and extract the downloaded .zip to this directory.
 The final layout will look like:
 ```
 data/
     material_sphere/         # root directory for a scene